katannyak/UK-Traffic-Accident-Analysis-and-Visualization/README.md

 <img align="right" height="200" src="https://www.shareicon.net/data/128x128/2015/12/27/693941_transport_512x512.png">

 ## Project description
-As a part of a [Data and Visual Analytics](https://poloclub.github.io/cse6242-2019fall-online/) course, the goal of this group project was to extract novel insights and create useful applications from a large dataset.
+As a part of a [Data and Visual Analytics](https://poloclub.github.io/cse6242-2019fall-online/) course, the goal of this group project was to extract novel insights and create a useful application from a large dataset.
 To this end, we analyzed the [UK Road Traffic Accident](https://www.kaggle.com/daveianhickey/2000-16-traffic-flow-england-scotland-wales/version/8) data set, UK air pollution data, and weather forecast information, to:
   * create an online tool to predict traffic accident risk so that users can make informed decision about their traveling route and,
   * conduct detailed analysis of the data and create visuals to communicate our findings to the public.